PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

         * default set to 525,600 minutes (1 year)

-    + Set the maximum rows for export of CSV reports to the support maximum
+    + set export of csv log file to maximum of 1,048,576

 System Configuration